tyconsulting/blog.tyang.github.io/_posts/2015-02-22-writing-powershell-modules-that-interact-with-various-sdk-assemblies.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/02/image9.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/02/image_thumb9.png" alt="image" width="521" height="122" border="0" /></a>

 Lastly, this blog is purely based on my recent experiences.
-Other than the Service Manager module that I’ve used in this post, I’ve also used this technique in few of my previous work, i.e. the “<a href="http://blog.tyang.org/2014/12/23/sma-integration-module-sharepoint-list-operations/">SharePointSDK” module</a> and the upcoming “OpsMgrExtended” module that will soon be published (You can check out the preview from <a href="http://blog.tyang.org/2015/01/23/microsoft-mvp-community-camp-2015-session-sma-integration-module-opsmgrextended/">HERE</a> and <a href="http://blog.tyang.org/2015/02/01/session-recording-presentation-microsoft-mvp-community-camp-melbourne-event/">HERE</a>).
+Other than the Service Manager module that I’ve used in this post, I’ve also used this technique in few of my previous work, i.e. the "<a href="http://blog.tyang.org/2014/12/23/sma-integration-module-sharepoint-list-operations/">SharePointSDK" module</a> and the upcoming "OpsMgrExtended" module that will soon be published (You can check out the preview from <a href="http://blog.tyang.org/2015/01/23/microsoft-mvp-community-camp-2015-session-sma-integration-module-opsmgrextended/">HERE</a> and <a href="http://blog.tyang.org/2015/02/01/session-recording-presentation-microsoft-mvp-community-camp-melbourne-event/">HERE</a>).
 I’d like to hear your thoughts, so please feel free to email me if you’d like to discuss further.